MuhammadMoustafa/Bifurcation-analysis-of-spinal-motoneuron-firing-behaviour/README.md

 2. Run time simulation till reaching steady state, usually running for till 600ms is enough
 3. Open Auto and run steady state
 4. Grab one of the two hopf bifurcation points and run periodic

+---
+### ALS Changes:

+This section provides the necessary steps to implement some of the ALS cellular changes.

+**Note**: All ODEs describing the model are per unit area.

+- Soma Enlargement:
+  -  Multiply the soma dimaeter by the change ratio in soma.inc file.
+- Ion Conductance
+	To change any ion channel conductance:
+	1. Locate the compartment inc file.
+	2. Multiply the conductance by the change ratio.
+  *For example:* To increase the Na conductance in axon hillock, increase the na conductance in ah.inc

+- Adding new compartment:
+	1. Add a new file and write the ODEs of this compartment, you can follow the same style of any compartment inc file.
+	2. Include the new file in main.ode file.
+	3. Add the mutual resistance and conductance in conn.inc file.
+	4. Modify the current equation in the affected compartment using the conductances defined in conn.inc file.